Herbert Samuel, 1st Viscount Samuel: Early life

 Herbert Samuel was born at Claremont No. 11 Belvidere Road, Toxteth, Liverpool, Lancashire, in 1870.
 The building now houses part of the Belvedere Academy.
-Around 1775, his great-grandfather, Menachem Samuel, had emigrated from Kempen in Posen (now Kępno), not far from the city of Posen (now Poznań), to Britain and his grandfather, Louis Samuel (1794-1859), was born in London.
+Around 1775, his great-grandfather, Menachem Samuel, had emigrated from Kempen in Posen (now Kępno), not far from the city of Posen (now Poznań), to Britain and his grandfather, Louis Samuel (1794–1859), was born in London.
 He was the son of Clara (Yates) and Edwin Louis Samuel (1825–1877).
 His uncle was born Montagu Samuel, but became better known as Samuel Montagu, founder of the eponymous bank.
 He was also known by a Hebrew name, Eliezer ben Pinchas Shmuel.
 His eldest brother, Sir Stuart Samuel, was also a successful Liberal politician; his only sister, Mabel (1862–1938) married the influential art-critic Marion Spielmann, from the Spielmann dynasty of bankers and art-connoisseurs.

 He was educated at University College School in Hampstead, London and Balliol College, Oxford, but at home he had a Jewish upbringing.
 However, in 1892, while at Oxford he renounced all religious belief, writing to his mother to inform her.
 Samuel worked through the influence of Charles Darwin and the book On Compromise by senior Liberal politician John Morley.
 He remained a member of the Jewish community, however, to please his wife, and observed the Sabbath and Jewish food laws at home "for hygienic reasons".
+Samuel graduated from Oxford with a first in modern history in 1893.